 The last Japanese wolf was killed by hunters in Higashi-Yoshino in Nara Prefecture in 1905.
 This is probably what the village is most known for within Japan.

-But this was not what brought me to the mountainous village.
+But this was not what brought us to the mountainous village.
 As shared in the previous post, I had found a stylish Airbnb accommodation in Higashi-Yoshino and decided to stay a few days to explore the Japanese countryside.

 It’s remarkable how being surrounded by nature, even if it is for a few days, can transform how one feels and thinks.
 I think the world will be a better place if everyone is mandated to go ‘away’ for two to three days!